SHARE via

 Conclusion

-NEET is an important exam for anyone pursuing an MBBS course in India.
-Knowing the exam pattern, required marks, and admission process will help you prepare better.
-While the minimum marks make you eligible for further counselling, the NEET cutoff marks will decide which medical college you can get into.
+NEET is an important exam for anyone who wants to study MBBS in India. before appearing for the exam, you need to know about the exam pattern, admission process, and how many marks are required in NEET for MBBS.
+This can help you a lot in your preparation.
+While the minimum marks only make you eligible for counselling, it’s the cutoff marks that decide which medical college you can get.

 You May Also Read Our Blogs